Horton High School (Nova Scotia)

 Horton High School is a public high school located in Wolfville Ridge, Nova Scotia, Canada.
 It succeeded Horton District High School (1959-1998).

-As of 2022, the school principal is Jodye Routledge.
+As of 2024, the school principal is Jodye Routledge.
 The athletic teams are the 'Griffins'.
 In 2015, there were approximately 867 students enrolled in grades 9–12 at the school.

 The school is fully networked and offers a less than 1.9:1 student-to-computer ratio.
 The school was a part of Canada's SchoolNet Network of Innovative Schools program which is no longer active.

+Campus and facilities

+It has a less than 1.9:1 student-to-computer ratio.

+The four wings are colour coordinated and each wing houses one subject as follows: